cesar-douady/open-lmake/doc/src/intro.md

 Notes:

-- You have the full power of Python, including loops, conditionals etc.
+- You have the full power of python, including loops, conditionals etc.
 - It is not a problem to have several classes defined with the same name (as `ListObjects` here).
   However, to avoid confusion when reporting execution to the user open-lmake refuses to have several rules with the same name.
   The name of a rule is its `name` attribute and defaults to the class name.